 5) IS SEEKING COUNSELLING ONLY FOR THE MENTALLY ILL OR A SIGN OF WEAKNESS?

 Counselling is a positive step towards dealing with negative emotions and feelings.
-It takes strength, courage to recognise one's limitation, and tap on resources to resolve an issue that might otherwise adversely affect one's quality of life.
+It takes strength, courage to recognise one's limitations, and tap on resources to resolve an issue that might otherwise adversely affect one's quality of life.
 Counselling is a powerful source of help in the right direction.
 It is perfectly normal and acceptable to seek professional counselling, even for people without mental conditions.

 Student Counsellor is a mental health professional who is experienced in providing objective listening and perspectives on nearly any issue that may be of concern to you.